adamjberg/devtails.xyz/_posts/randy/2022-08-14-3d-juggling-perspectives.md

 Today the software is still available for $995 - upgrades from old version are $595.
 I am always tempted to upgrade (behind a few versions) but I need to remind myself that I have not had time to learn new features through the last few prior versions.

 I also need to remind myself that I don't need to spend ANY money to get capable 3D software online.
 Many years too late I discovered a very cool 3D program named [Blender](https://en.wikipedia.org/wiki/Blender_(software)).
-The Jims and Winstons of the world have made incredible animations with this tool.
-No excuses.
+With financial limitation removed, the new Jims and Winstons of the world have made incredible strides with animation using this tool.
+No excuses for me.

+## EVERYTHING IN THE UNIVERSE IS CONNECTED

 3D modeling is about connecting lines to dots.
 My early connection to the technology took me to interesting spots, but my direct 3D experience is still shaded by reality.

+The [VFX industry] has scaled enormously; now it is a cut-throat commodity, doomed to a competitive price race to the bottom.
+A movie can make a billion dollars, but studios use their leverage and expend great effort to save pennies from suppliers.

+Dare I say, but the Hollywood business model in some Marvelous quarters creates chaos for artists and creative companies alike.
+The blood-from-a-rock mentality works good people to death; unfortunately there is an edless supply of more willing victims.

-Only with in-the-box thinking and solid effort will my 3D worlds will take shape on their own dimension: in **TIME**.
+That was never me - my long-term goal to create a short 3D film made enirely with my own handiwork.
+Alas, only with in-the-box thinking and solid effort will my 3D worlds will take shape on their own dimension: in **TIME**.

+My turn to connect the dots awaits.

 <video width="720" height="auto" controls style="max-width: 100%">
    <source src="/assets/Robot-Juggler-2022-720.mp4" type="video/mp4">